 - a.
-Control logic sequences for air terminal units shall match existing logic sequences.
-Custom sequences are not allowed without approval of Landlord. - b.
+Control logic sequences for air terminal units shall match existing logic sequences as modified during Building Operations.
+Custom sequences are not allowed without approval of Landlord.
+Submitted Sequences of Operation shall include these modifications. - When a reheat Zone is in heating mode, but Mechanical heating isn't enabled, VAV air flow set point shall be the occupied minimum air flow set point. - b.
 At a minimum, each floor and/or each Tenant on each floor shall be configured as a separate Zone Group. - c.
-Configure alarms to match alarm responses prepared as part of the Base Building Core & Shell design.

-d.
-Occupancy Scheduling:

-- Separate schedule shall be established by floor when single floor Tenant. - ii.
-Separate schedules shall and be included in Tenant Master schedule when multi-Floor Tenant.
+Configure alarms to match alarm responses prepared as part of the Base Building Core & Shell design. - d.
+Occupancy Scheduling: - Separate schedule shall be established by floor when single floor Tenant - ii.
+Separate schedules shall and be included in Tenant Master schedule when multi-Floor Tenant. - iii.

-iii.
 Separate schedules shall be established by Tenant, on multi-Tenant floors.